 We are constantly working on our FAQs.
 If you have any question that is not answered below, please contact us!

 An Internet Exchange (IX) or Internet Exchange Point (IXP) is a physical infrastructure which lets Internet service providers (ISPs), content delivery networks (CDNs), and other network providers exchange Internet traffic with one another, typically on a cost-neutral basis.
 Being connected to the infrastructure allows each network to connect to other networks and share traffic (also known as “peering”).
 This reduces costs for the networks because they do not need to pay for transit on all of their Internet traffic.
-By having direct access to the infrastructure and to networks you want to peer with it reduces latency by reducing the length of the path that traffic needs to travel.
+Having direct access to the infrastructure and to the networks you want to peer with reduces latency by reducing the length of the path that traffic needs to travel.
 In the end, an IX increases the resilience of the Internet by providing many more redundant routes for traffic, allowing congested routes to be avoided.
+Watch a video explaining what an Internet Exchange is.

 Interconnection is a connection between two or more parties in order to exchange data.
 In the context of telecommunications, interconnection is a physical link between either a carrier’s network and a data center, or a carrier or ISP and their customers, or between multiple carriers, data centers, ISPs, enterprises etc. But when you look at it not only from the physical point of view, it becomes much bigger: Interconnection stands for “being connected”.
 Find out more.